pulumi/pulumi-java/tests/examples/gcp-java-gke-hello-world/README.md

 After cloning this repo, from this working directory, run these commands:

-1. Install the required Node.js packages:

-   This installs the dependent packages [needed](https://www.pulumi.com/docs/intro/concepts/how-pulumi-works/) for our Pulumi program.

-    ```bash
-    $ npm install
-    ```

 1. Create a new Pulumi stack, which is an isolated deployment target for this example:

-   This will initialize the Pulumi program in TypeScript.
+   This will initialize the Pulumi stack.

     ```bash
     $ pulumi stack init